 2. Get involved in shaping your community

 Most retirement communities have resident committees that coordinate social events and deal with other community issues.
-Volunteer to serve on a committee.
+Volunteer to serve on a committee or to join the Ambassador Program.
 It’s a great way to meet new people and understand how your community works.